How to embed a Thermometer survey into your Outlook signature

 If you’ve never used Customer Thermometer before – watch this first video.

-We take you through the simple set up process and show you a few tricks to customise things further – including using your own icon set.
-We also show you how to create an Embedded Thermometer and then integrate the unique hyperlinks code generated by an Embedded Thermometer into your signature.
+We take you through the simple set up process and show you a few tricks to customise things further.
+We also show you how to create an Embedded Thermometer and then integrate the survey code generated into your signature.

 Quick guide to building an Outlook signature